sandeepbhat94/news-1/README.md

 3. Once the application starts, it will run on port 3000, and news content will be loaded automatically.
 4. You can view news articles, perform searches, and read articles in detail.

-## Due to unforeseen circumstances, this project was completed in a few hour.
-Future enhancements include adding pagination for the news list and improving search functionality.